arvindr9/Neural-Network/README-SETUP.md

 1. Download the repository from the green download button
 3. Locate the repository folder, which is contained in Downloads, containing the file
 2. Open Command Prompt
-3. Enter `cd`, followed by a space, and then drag in the repository folder.
+3. Enter `cd`, followed by a space, and then type the path of the repository folder.
 Then press enter
 4. Enter the following:
 ```
 Python27\python.exe